Camp Fircom's mission is to create communities of belonging and experiences to grow on.

 We foster balanced lifestyles through physical exercise, nutritious food, rest, and joyful activity.

-Camp Fircom began as a mission in the Downtown Eastside of Vancouver, Canada's poorest neighbourhood.
-The camp was an outreach program of First Presbyterian Church (the forerunner of First United Church) and Community Services (the forerunner of Social Services).
+Camp Fircom began as an outreach program in the Downtown Eastside of Vancouver, Canada's poorest neighbourhood and was developed by the First Presbyterian Church (the forerunner of First United Church) and Community Services (the forerunner of Social Services).
 The name came from these two institutions: FIR from "First" and COM from “Community”.

-Rev. J. Richmond Craig was concerned about the crowded living conditions of the rooming houses of the Downtown Eastside and in particular about the mothers and children living in squalid conditions.
+Rev. J. Richmond Craig was concerned about the crowded living conditions of the rooming houses of the Downtown Eastside and about the mothers and children living in squalid conditions.
 Rev. Craig and members of his congregation rowed out into the Howe Sound to explore a homestead on Gambier Island.
-This lead to the purchase of 65 acres of property that was later developed into Camp Fircom.
-It became a place of rest and healing for many that couldn't afford to escape the challenges of living in a growing city.
+This lead to the purchase of 65 acres of land that would become Camp Fircom - a place of rest and healing for many.

 In the early years, campers arrived by rowboat and slept in tents in the open fields.
 The original farmhouse was used as the kitchen and dining hall.
 Campers ate in shifts as only 15 people could be accommodated at a time.
 The meat, milk and butter were cooled in the stream that runs through the property.
 Eventually six small cabins were built to accommodate the growing camp.
 After six summers of camping, Rev. J. Richmond Craig moved to Winnipeg in late 1929.